Just-A-Regular-Guy/SecurNect/README.md

 # SecurNect

-SecurNect is a secure connection management system, currently in its beta version (1.0).
+SecurNect is a secure connection messaging system, currently in its beta version (1.0).
 The project is in its early stages and primarily intended for testing purposes.

 ## Project Structure